 Medicare Advantage plans cover all the services that regular Medicare plans cover.
 However, Medicare Advantage plans also offer coverage for other kinds of health care services and supplements to basic health care coverage.

 Medicare Advantage plans are offered by private insurance companies approved by Medicare.
 These companies must follow the rules for coverage set by Medicare.
 Different plans have different out-of-pocket costs, and these costs may vary from location to location, even with the same provider.
+According to the Centers for Medicare & Medicaid Services, the average Medicare Advantage premium for 2022 is $19 a month, down from $21.22 in 2021.

 Medicare Advantage Plans are also known as Medicare Part C or MA plans.
 Seniors who need coverage beyond what traditional Medicare (Part A and Part B) offers may opt to purchase this type of supplemental Medicare insurance.